robbie-cahill/serve-public/CONTRIBUTING.md

 ### Good Issue Descriptions
 When creating an issue, include clear steps to reproduce in addition to
 - Your Operating System
-- How you installed Tunnelmole.
+- How you installed Serve Public.
 Are you using the precompiled binary or the latest source version from GitHub?
 - What did you expect to happen and what actually happened?

 ### Good feature requests